dylanleigh/PriceAndNutritionTrackingSystem/README.rst

 Collections
-   Never properly implemented; need for this is reduced by heavier use of tags, using recursive recipes (e.g. an "ideal day" as a recipe), better frontend comparison tools and CSV export to spreadsheet for doing analysis there.
+   Never properly implemented; need for this is reduced by heavier use of tags, creative use of recursive recipes (e.g. a "daily meal plan" as a "recipe"), better frontend comparison tools and CSV export to spreadsheet for doing analysis there.

 Plots
    Recipes/Ingredients now have a CSV export button, use that to create charts externally via a spreadsheet.

 Amino Acids
-   The original design could intended to handle detailed micronutrient stats (including individual amino acids, minerals, EFAs, fibre types) but when the nutrients object was merged into ingredient this was dropped.
+   The original design could handle detailed micronutrient stats (including individual amino acids, minerals, EFAs, fibre types) but when the nutrients object was merged into ingredient this was dropped.
 It was rarely used, but may be readded when the